tewidis/CTP/markdown/context_free_grammars.md

 ## Resolution of Ambiguities: Introduction

-1. Some ambiguities are inessential but some others must be resolve
+1. Some ambiguities are inessential but some others must be resolved
     * The following grammar is ambiguous:
         - exp -> exp op exp | (exp) | number op -> +|-|\*
-        - Sampel ambiguous strings: 1+2*3 and 1-2-3
+        - Sample ambiguous strings: 1+2*3 and 1-2-3
     * Resolution of ambiguity:
         - Precedence: * has higher precedence than + and -
         - Left-association: Performs ops from left to right